Ali Al-Hassan

-Ali Sadiq Nasser Al-Hassan (عَلِيّ صَادِق نَاصِر الْحَسَن; born 4 March 1997) is a Saudi Arabian footballer who plays as a midfielder for Saudi Pro League side Al-Nassr.
+Ali Sadiq Nasser Al-Hassan (عَلِيّ صَادِق نَاصِر الْحَسَن; born 4 March 1997) is a Saudi Arabian professional footballer who plays as a midfielder for Saudi Professional League club Al Nassr and the Saudi Arabia national team.

 Personal life

-Ali is the brother of the player Abbas Al-Hassan.
+Ali is the brother of Saudi Arabian professional footballer Abbas Al-Hassan, who plays as a midfielder.

 Career

 Al-Fateh

 Al-Hassan started his career at Al-Fateh and is a product of the Al-Fateh's youth system.
 On 17 February 2018, Al-Hassan made his professional debut for Al-Fateh against Al-Ittihad in the Pro League, replacing Abdelkader Oueslati.
 On 6 March 2018, Al-Hassan scored his first goal for the club in the 5–2 win against Al-Batin.
 He went on to make 5 appearances and score once in his first season with the first team.

 On 20 November 2018, Al-Hassan underwent surgery in Germany and was sidelined for a month.
 He made his return on 21 December 2018 in the league match against Al-Ettifaq.
 On 5 January 2019, Al-Hassan signed a 5-year professional contract with Al-Fateh.
 In his second season as a first-team player, Al-Hassan made 16 appearances and scored once against Al-Fayha.